Kitware/pybsm/docs/functionality.rst

-Table of Contents for pybsm Code Documentation
+Code Documentation
 ==============================================

+The following sections provide documentation of the pyBSM functions:

 .. toctree::
    :maxdepth: 2